 As parents, youth, and allied community members collaboratively campaign for equity-focused education reform, they develop individual and community leadership and power — capacities critical to building a civic infrastructure and a genuinely participatory democracy.
 This work is difficult and slow-going; it requires smarts, skills, and stamina.
 How can we know that we are making a difference?
 What combination of strategies and competencies enable the results we seek?
 And how do we best capture outcomes in the multiple realms touched upon by community organizing campaigns — change in individuals, communities, and education policy and practice?
 Produced in partnership with Research for Action, “Getting to Outcomes, A User’s Guide” provides funders and grassroots groups with a theory of change for how education organizing works, and a set of possible indicators, measures and data sources through which to gauge success.
-Click here to access the “Getting to Outcomes” publication by CPER and Research for Action.
+Click here, or on the image, to access the “Getting to Outcomes” publication by CPER and Research for Action.

 CPER’s work is endorsed by leading academics who recognize community engagement as a key lever for successful school reform.
 Their research illuminates critical issues in educational equity, the importance of school-community connections to foster student success, and the transformative power of youth leadership.
 CPER Scholars Board members include Linda Darling-Hammond, Stanford University; Lisa Delpit, Southern University; Sara Lawrence-Lightfoot, Harvard University; Charles Payne, University of Chicago; Pedro Noguera, New York University; and Diane Ravitch, New York University, among others.
 Click here for a list of CPER’s Scholars Board members.